stack-of-tasks/sot-doc/doc/ColconBuildTools.md

 # Using colcon tools and vcs for the SoT {#memo_colcon_tools}

+Colcon is the preferred way to compile the SoT as it is shipped with the newest ROS releases and available on several non Linux platforms.

 \section memo_colcon_tools_intro Introduction

 This memo explains how to create and handle a super build (set of packages) workspace of the SoT with [colcon](https://colcon.readthedocs.io/en/released/) tools.